pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Get Number of Distinct Values by Field

-It would be informative to know how many distinct values correspond to each of the fields in the collection.
+It would be informative to see how many distinct values correspond to each of the fields in the collection.
+For that, we can use the following.

 ```python
 js_code = """